totvslabs/pyCarol/README.md

     staging = Staging(carol)
     staging.send_data(staging_name = 'my_stag', data = json_ex, step_size = 2,
-                     connector_id=CAROLCONNECTORID, print_stats = True)
+                     connector_id=CONNECTORID, print_stats = True)
 ```
 The parameter ``step_size`` says how many registers will be sent each time.
-Remember the the max size per payload is
+Remember the the max size
-5MB.
-The parameter  ``data`` can be a pandas DataFrame.
+per payload is 5MB.
+Pycarol uses default step_size parameter, so it becomes optional on `send_data` method.

-OBS: It is not possible to create a mapping using PyCarol.
-The Mapping has to be done via the UI.
+The parameter  ``data`` can be a dict object or a pandas DataFrame.

 ## Reading data